invinity/dundie-awards-matt-pitts/README.matts-recommendations.md

     - Controllers should just be a demarcation layer b/t a backend service and the appropriate HTTP/REST responses
     - Something like caching should be abstracted out in another layer
     - The `@Cacheable` annotation can be used to apply built-in caching mechansims from Spring-Data
+5. `/employees` REST path is specified in every mapped method, rather than at the Controller class-level
+    - fixed

 ### No controller for `Organization`s